Rigidity of quantum algebras: Rigidity results

 \section{Rigidity results}

-Results of this section (in fact of the whole paper) are motivated by fundamental papers of Belol-Kanel and Kontsevich \cite{BKK} and Tsuchimoto \cite{Ts} on automorphisms of Weyl algebras.
+The results of this section (in fact, the whole paper) are motivated by fundamental papers of Belov-Kanel and Kontsevich \cite{BKK} and Tsuchimoto \cite{Ts} on automorphisms of Weyl algebras.
 By considering reduction of the Weyl algebra $\mod p\gg 0$, they defined and studied a canonical homomorphism

 where $S\Aut(\mathbb{A}^{2n})$ denotes the group of symplectomorphisms of $\mathbb{A}^{2n}$ equipped with the standard symplectic form.
 This homomorphism was conjectured to be an isomorphism.
-A proof of the above conjecture by Belov-Kanel and Kontsevich was given very recently by C.~Dodd \cite{D}.

-The goal of this section is to introduce a "dequantization" functor $Z_{\infty}$ from a category of good quantizations to the category of Poisson algebras.
+The goal of this section is to introduce and study a ``dequantization'' functor $Z_{\infty}$ from a category of good quantizations to the category of Poisson algebras.
 In particular, we generalize the above homomorphism of Belov-Kanel and Kontsevich.

 More specifically, given a homomorphism of $S$-domains (where $S\subset\mathbb{C}$ is a finitely generated ring) $\phi:A\to B$ we would like to know when the corresponding reduction modulo $p$ (for large enough primes $p$) homomorphism $\phi_{p}:A_p\to B_p$ preserves the center: